-*- coding: utf-8 -*-

 """

-Generate a random non-canalizing Boolean function in n (>1) variables.
+Generate a random non-canalizing Boolean function.

 A Boolean function is canalizing if there exists at least one variable